 In an announcement in the Bath Chronicle, he claims that one of his pupils was the famous and infamous Mademoiselle Parisot.
 If this is true, this must have been when he was a ballet master in London at the King's Theatre, then known as the Opera House.

 Parisot moved to London and made her stage debut at the King's Theatre on 9 February 1796.
-The Morning Chronicle spoke of the 19-year-old's performance favourably and described her balance "as positively magical, for her person was almost horizontal while turning as a pivot on her toe."
+The Morning Chronicle reported on the 19-year-old's performance favourably and described her balance "as positively magical, for her person was almost horizontal while turning as a pivot on her toe."
 Parisot frequently wore costumes that accentuated her legs as she danced, leading the Monthly Mirror to remark on her degree of flexibility in a 1796 performance as creating "a stir by raising her legs far higher than was customary for dancers", Parisot's salary for the 1795–1796 season was £600, and she earned £577 in 1799–1800 and £840 during the 1803–1804 season.

-Mademoiselle Parisot in a 1799 mezzotint
+Mademoiselle Parisot in a 1799 mezzotint by Charles Turner |

 The risqué dance moves of Parisot and the Didelots and Parisot's use of sheer, neoclassical costumes that often exposed one breast led the same bishop to denounce the "immoral" antics of the French ballet dancers.

 In a production in 1799, Parisot "astounded" British theatregoers when she dressed in menswear.
 A "shawl dance" performed by Parisot at the King's Theatre as part of the January 1805 production "was received with enthusiastic applause."
-On 15 June 1805, a riot occurred at the Opera due to the manager Mr Kelly, following the Bishop of London's orders to end the ballet by midnight, drawing the curtain before a dance by Parisot was completed.
-The angry theatre patrons "threw all the chairs out of the boxes into the pit tore up the benches, destroyed the chandeliers, jumped into the orchestra, smashed the piano forte and broke all the instruments of the poor unoffending performers."
+On 15 June 1805, a riot occurred at the Opera due to the manager, Mr Kelly, following the Bishop of London's orders to end the ballet by midnight, drawing the curtain before a dance by Parisot was completed.
+The angry theatre patrons "threw all the chairs out of the boxes into the pit, tore up the benches, destroyed the chandeliers, jumped into the orchestra, smashed the piano forte and broke all the instruments of the poor unoffending performers."

 Mademoiselle Parisot retired from the stage at the end of the 1807 season.